jasonbrackman/arberator/README.md

 mocking a file/folder structure layout before committing to actual creation on disk.
 Since Fictus mimics a File System, calling code can create complex loops to build up as little or as much as required to get an idea across.

+If needed the virtual file system can be used to create a physical representation on the physical disk.
 <HR>

 ### FictusFileSystem